dojo/dojo.io/site/source/tutorials/002_creating_an_application/index.md

 ---
 layout: tutorial
+icon: cube
 title: Components of a Dojo 2 application
-overview: In this tutorial, you will learn about the structure of a simple Dojo 2 application and the purpose of each part of the application.
+overview: Learn about the structure of a simple Dojo 2 application and the purpose of each part.
 paginate: true
 ---